andreasdominik/ADoSnipsQnD/docs/src/makeskill.md

 ## Set up a new project

-To start with a new SnipsHermesQnD skill, just set up a new GitHub repository for the code of your skill (such as mySkill), get a clone of the GitHub project ADoSnipsTemplate and define your repo as remote for the local clone of the template.
+To start developing a with a new SnipsHermesQnD skill, just set up a new GitHub repository for the code of your skill (such as mySkill), get a clone of the GitHub project ADoSnipsTemplate and define your repo as remote for the local clone of the template.